hanspeide/anytextview/README.md

 </dependency>
 ```

-Alternatively, [download the .apklib][1] and reference it from your project.
-If you're using Eclipse you must
+Alternatively, [download the .aar][1] and reference it from your project.
-unzip the .apklib, and reference the extracted project.

 ### How to use:
 1) Copy the fonts you want to use into the _assets/fonts_ folder of your project